ddobric/neocortexapi/source/MySEProject/README.md

 INitial Task:
-First I have read and undertood how MultiSequence Work.
+First I have read and understood how Learning Sequence Work.